mpicbg-csbd/unet-smfish-seg/notes/notes.md

 ALSO!!! my jobs fail when I run job_starter.py !!! see training/python3test3/stderr

-# What should loss be? (roughly. numerically. e.g. 3.0 ?)
+# ANSWERED.
+What should loss be? (roughly. numerically. e.g. 3.0 ?)

 1. independent of patch size (avg over pixels)
 2. independent of number of samples (avg over samples)